 At some point one of the competitors may back down and show surrender.
 And this submission will cause the winner to cease the attack.
-The dominant animal will not normally hurt the submitting one.
+Then, the dominant animal will not normally hurt the submitting one.
 One great story about this in literature is Jack London’s The Call of the Wild.

 Your humility may not be as deep and sincere as you might like.
 But you can still use some tactical deception and adopt an attitude of humility.
 If backing down helps avoid a conflict, you win.
 You can’t stop someone from baiting you.
 But you can refuse to take the bait.

 Though humans can’t always be trusted to stop attacking a person no longer competing for dominance, the strategy sometimes works.
 So if the conflict is about perception of honor or justice; conceding dominance, and de-escalation of conflict tactics may resolve it.
 Or at least enough so that you can leave the situation, and move on.

 Asserting dominance, escalation of conflict, can be just the thing

 When a person or group threatens attack or attacks as part of a plan, like robbery or rape; conceding dominance and de-escalation of conflict tactics are unlikely to work.
 In these situations, the aggressor is a predator with a goal, acting with rational purpose not just emotion.

 Here, asserting dominance authoritatively, escalation of threat displays and the use of force may be best.
 Why?
 Predatory behavior seeks an easy target.
 To ward off predators, be a hard target.
 Show strength, confidence, and dominance.
 Lead the escalation of conflict.
 To the extent that the predator is primarily opportunistic, they may be deterred.
 Where not discouraged, the predator may be effectively disabled by force.

 Evade, Escape, Engage.